ygeorgiev-axway/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_known_limitations.md

 YAML configuration does not support environmentalized key fields.

-## Windows OS

-`yamles` CLI cannot run on Windows.

-To run on Windows:

-1. Create a Linux VM that runs on your Windows machine.
-2. Run the API Gateway installer on the Linux VM, and select the **Package & Deploy Tools** option to install client tooling only.

-The `yamles` CLI can then be used from the `apigateway/posix/bin` directory on your Linux VM.

-## API Gateway Group Instance
+## API Gateway group instance

 An API Gateway instance cannot be added to a group when the group has a YAML configuration deployed to it.

 ## Certificate

-Private keys are in external files in DER format.
+* Private keys are in external files in DER format.
-Certificates are in external files in PEM format, with the PEM header and footer lines removed.
+* Certificates are in external files in PEM format.
+The PEM header and footer lines removed.

 There is no support for either DER or PEM formats.